sergiotarxz/Perl-Wiki-JSON/README.md

 # DEPENDENCIES

-The module will pull all the dependencies it needs on install, the minimum supported Perl is v5.38.2.
+The module will pull all the dependencies it needs on install, the minimum supported Perl is v5.16.3, although latest versions are mostly tested for 5.38.2

 # CONFIGURATION AND ENVIRONMENT